Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

     * Creating policies.
 To avoid future vendor lock‑in, and another to monitor critical dependencies on a regular cadence
     * If migration to a new library is necessary, providing default paths while recognising that this might not suit all teams and preparing for the extra cost in time and money
     * Notifying customers, if it is deemed essential, with a brief notice explaining the migration and reaffirming the commitment to security and reliability
-    * Updating the dependency‑management operating procedure—reviewing whether a mandatory licence‑compatibility check should be required whenever a major version bump is announced
+    * Updating the dependency‑management operating procedure.
+Reviewing whether a mandatory licence‑compatibility check should be required whenever a major version bump is announced

 Wisdom here blends technical facts with ethical, financial and strategic considerations, producing a holistic stance rather than a reactionary fix.

 For an extensive analysis of the DIKW pyramid please see: [The wisdom hierarchy: representations of the DIKW hierarchy- Jennifer Rowley Bangor Business School, University of Wales, Bangor, UK](https://www.academia.edu/38656728/The_wisdom_hierarchy_representations_of_the_DIKW_hierarchy) This paper revisits the Data–information–knowledge–wisdom (DIKW) hierarchy by examining the articulation of the hierarchy in a number of widely read textbooks, and analysing their statements about the nature of data, information, knowledge, and wisdom

 The DIKW model gives us a structure for understanding knowledge, but it raises an important question: who is doing these activities of transforming data into wisdom?
-In software development, we have a specific term for these people: **Knowledge Workers**.
+They are called **Knowledge Workers**.

 ### Knowledge Workers

 People who create software systems are knowledge workers.
+It's very likely the person reading this is a knowledge worker.

 > Knowledge workers are workers whose main capital is knowledge.
 These are workers whose job is to "think for a living".
 source: Thinking For A Living: How to Get Better Performance and Results From Knowledge Workers.
 Davenport, Thomas H. (2005).

 Our output is primarily thinking, the artifacts we create are in support of that thinking.
 Our capital, our stock, is knowledge.